Martin O'Malley: Early political career

 In December 1982, while still in college, O'Malley joined the Gary Hart presidential campaign for the 1984 election.
 In late 1983, he volunteered to go to Iowa where he phone-banked, organized volunteers, played guitar and sang at small fundraisers and other events.
 In 1986, while in law school, O'Malley was named by then-Congresswoman Barbara Mikulski as state field director for her successful primary and general election campaigns for the U.S. Senate.
 He served as a legislative fellow in Mikulski's Senate office in 1987 and 1988.
 Later that year, he was hired as an assistant State's Attorney for the City of Baltimore, holding that position until 1990.

-In 1990, O'Malley ran for the Maryland State Senate in the 43rd State Senate District in northeast Baltimore.
+In 1990, at the encouragement of Maryland attorney general J. Joseph Curran Jr., O'Malley ran for the Maryland State Senate in the 43rd State Senate District in northeast Baltimore.
 He challenged one-term incumbent John A. Pica in the Democratic Party primary, and lost by just 44 votes.
 He was considered an underdog when he first filed to run, but "came out of nowhere" to lead Pica on election night.
 The loss was narrow enough that his loss could only be projected after absentee ballots were counted subsequent to the night of the election.